Official University Communications & Dashboard

 The words “quarantine” and “isolate” have specific definitions during a pandemic.
 Quarantine means to separate and restrict the movement of people who have been exposed while waiting to see if they become sick.
 The word isolate means to separate sick people diagnosed with a contagious disease.
 NMU expects students who feel unwell to stay home, meaning do NOT physically attend class, go to work, or otherwise expose others to the (potential) COVID-19 virus.

-Your faculty have been working over the summer to develop guidelines and accommodations to ensure that persons who feel well enough can stay home while continuing to learn.
+Your faculty have developed guidelines and accommodations to ensure that persons who feel well enough can stay home while continuing to learn.
 Most faculty call this “remote instruction” or “remote learning.”
 The class syllabus will contain information about how to both report when you feel ill and request remote learning for some period of time.

 Students with symptoms of COVID-19 or who believe they should be tested based on exposure are encouraged to contact their primary physician or the NMU Health Center at 227-2355.
 If you need emergency care, call 911.